close button for sidebar

 Foreign Bank Account Report (FBAR)

-If you have non-US bank accounts or investment accounts with an aggregate balance of $10,000 or more, you need to file an FBAR (FinCEN Form 114).
+FBAR requirements mean if you have non-US bank accounts or investment accounts with an aggregate balance of $10,000 or more, you'll need to file an FBAR (FinCEN Form 114).
 Failure to do so may result in penalties.

 Limited Access to UK Financial Services